The impact of nanoscale compositional variation on the properties of amorphous alloys: Results and discussion

-The observed length scales in the contour maps are all similar in Figure~\ref{fi:fig_2Dmaps}.
-However the elemental distributions (Fe and Zr) are somewhat different, as $e.g.$ observed in the Fe distribution illustrated in the inset in Figure~\ref{fi:fig_tc_conc}.
-This is possibly reflecting a contribution from a thermodynamic driving force arising from the concentration dependence in the mixing enthalpy of the elements, which we conclude to be small here.
+The observed length scales in the contour maps of Figure~\ref{fi:fig_2} are all similar.
+However the distribution in the relative elemental abundance (Fe and Zr) are somewhat different, as $e.g.$ observed in the Fe distribution illustrated in Figure~\ref{fi:fig_3} (right axis).
+This is possibly reflecting a contribution from a thermodynamic driving force arising from the concentration dependence in the mixing enthalpy of the elements.
 Let us now consider which effect the spatial variation in concentration can have on the magnetic properties of amorphous Fe$_{1-x}$Zr$_{x}$ alloys.
 When adding a non magnetic element to a ferromagnetic material, the magnetic ordering temperature (T$_{c}$) typically decreases monotonically over a wide concentration range.
 This effect can be viewed as a consequence of decreased magnetic interactions ($\it{J}$) upon dilution as T$_{c} \sim J$ in a homogenous magnetic system.
-Fe$_{1-x}$Zr$_{x}$ alloys exhibit a more complicated dependence, as illustrated in Figure~\ref{fi:fig_tc_conc}, in which a maximum in T$_{c}$ is observed, for an Fe concentration of $\simeq$ 0.8.
-We can use these results to calculate the strength of the local magnetic exchange interaction, corresponding to the concentration maps illustrated in Figure~\ref{fi:fig_2Dmaps}.
+Fe$_{1-x}$Zr$_{x}$ alloys exhibit richer concentration dependence, as illustrated in Figure~\ref{fi:fig_3}, in which a maximum in T$_{c}$ is observed, for an Fe concentration of $\simeq$ 0.8.
+We can use these results to calculate the strength of the local magnetic exchange interaction based upon the concentration maps depicted in Figure~\ref{fi:fig_2}.
 To do so we make an ansatz: T$_{c} \sim <J>$, where the brackets denote a weighted average with respect to concentration.
-Thus the determined T$_{c}$ is assumed to reflect an average exchange coupling dictated by the average concentration.
-When the variance in concentration is small, then $J \sim <J>$.
-The inset in Figure~\ref{fi:fig_tc_conc} shows the determined distribution of Fe concentrations within the samples.
-Although the variance in the distribution is not negligible, we argue the calculations can be used to infer the changes in the local coupling strength.
+Thus the determined T$_{c}$ is assumed to reflect an average exchange coupling dictated by the average concentration within each voxel.